JAndresGarcia/JAndresGarcia/README.md

 - 🤝 I’m looking to help with **Any project you have!**

-- 👨‍💻 All of my projects are available at [https://github.com/JAndresGarcia?tab=repositories](https://github.com/JAndresGarcia?tab=repositories)
+- 👨‍💻 All of my projects are available at [my GitHub repositories](https://github.com/JAndresGarcia?tab=repositories)